nonoo/kappanhang/README.md

   You can transmit your own voice using a mic attached to your computer for example.

+Some basic CAT control hotkeys are also supported:

 - `t`: toggles the tune process
 - `+`: increase TX power
 - `-`: decrease TX power